Pauli Murray College: History

-In 2008, Yale University president Rick Levin announced that the college had the resources to educate more students and thus would expand its enrollment by opening two new residential colleges for a total of fourteen.
+In 2008, Yale University President Rick Levin announced that the university would expand its enrollment by opening two new residential colleges for a total of fourteen.
 Architectural models were unveiled by Robert A.M.
-Stern Architects in May 2009, featuring "a sampling of Gothic styles from across Yale’s campus," notably inspired by the early 20th-century buildings of James Gamble Rogers.
-Construction began in the fall of 2014, with an official groundbreaking ceremony in April 2015.
-In April 2016, the university announced that the colleges would be named after Pauli Murray and Benjamin Franklin.
+Stern Architects in May 2009.
+The project was funded entirely by private donations, including a $250 million gift from Charles B. Johnson (Yale Class of 1954), the largest single donation in Yale's history at the time.\n\nConstruction began in fall 2014, with an official groundbreaking in April 2015.
+The first students moved in on August 25, 2017, and a formal dedication ceremony was held in October 2017, attended by more than 275 people including over 30 members of Pauli Murray's family.